-- It’s a good idea to create a page on your website that provides instructions on how to review you on different platforms.
+- It’s a good idea to create a page on your website with links on how to review you on different platforms.

-- If you are unsure about taking on a social media, visit some accounts of competitors and companies with inspiring content, to see what they post.
+- Unsure about taking on social media?
+Visit some accounts of competitors and companies with inspiring content, to see what they post.

 - Include long tail relevant keywords in the summaries and descriptions of your accounts and even as a response to reviews.

-As an entrepreneur, you should claim your local listingscitations to take ownership of your company details that may already exist on different business listing platforms.
+As an entrepreneur, you should claim your local listing citations.
+This lets you manage to take ownership of your company details that may already exist on different business listing platforms.
 Whichever platforms you decide to pursue, anticipate the questions your customers will ask and include them as long-tail, question based keywords.

 Visibility matters – you never know who’s searching for you!